Radial Rashba spin-orbit fields in commensurate twisted transition-metal dichalcogenide bilayers: Model Hamiltonian

 In all commensurate supercells we employ, we find nearly parabolic bands (from $K$ or $\Gamma$) of the individual layers' FBZs folding back on top of each other and interacting with each other.
 In order to describe these interacting parabolic bands we employ a model Hamiltonian.
 It consists of two effective mass models for the two layers (including SOC terms), which are interacting by a general (spin-conserving) interlayer coupling.
 This might be viewed as a SOC-including version of the moiré Hamiltonians used in Refs.~\cite{Devakul2021:twTMDC3,Wu2019:PRL:twTMDC4,Wu2017:PRL:twTMDC5,Wu2018:PRB:twTMDC6}, just without the Moire potential.
 However, these models additionally describe a shift in $k$-space between the layers' bands, which comes from a small twist between the layers.
 Our model Hamiltonian, on the other hand, is aimed to describe the case where the two layers' bands are lying directly on top of each other, as it happens in all commensurate supercells.
 This is the same as the Hamiltonian in Ref.~\cite{Frank2024:PRB:pureradialRashba} does for graphene Dirac cones.
 Although, in principle, our model can also describe cases of commensurate supercells with small twist angles, in these cases the supercells will be large and hence the interaction between the directly overlapping bands will be small (see App.~\ref{App:relationtoconttw}).
 Rather, the physics of these small angle cases will be dominated by the interaction between the slightly mismatched $K$-points (mini Brillouin zone).

 The model Hamiltonian consist of an orbital part and two SOC terms:

-Here, $s_0$ is the Pauli matrix for the spin degree of freedom, which is unity for the orbital part without SOC; $\mathbf{k}$ is measured either from $K$ or from $\Gamma$, depending on which bands are to be described.
+Here, {$\otimes$ is the Kronecker product and $s_0$ is the zeroth Pauli matrix (identity matrix) for the spin degree of freedom, as the orbital part does not include SOC}; $\mathbf{k}$ is measured either from $K$ or from $\Gamma$, depending on which bands are to be described.
 The orbital part of the Hamiltonian

 includes the parabolic bands (with effective mass $m_{\text{eff}}<$0 for valence or $m_{\text{eff}}>$0 for conduction bands) of the two layers in the diagonals.
 The interlayer coupling is parametrized by $w$ taken to be real (we checked that adding a phase does not change any relevant physics).